-Over the past few decades an extensive film industry possessing a full range of know-how and experience has been built in Reykjavik.
-A thriving and ever-growing film and commercial scene has produced a rich pool of professionals in all areas of film-making, production and event management.
+Over the past few decades, an extensive film industry possessing a full range of know-how and experience has been built in Reykjavik.
+A thriving and ever-growing film and commercial scene have produced a rich pool of professionals in all areas of film-making, production, and event management.
 Reykjavík based film production companies have taken part in many large-scale film and commercial projects, combining their filmmaking professionalism with in-depth knowledge of Iceland’s unique geography and landscape.

-Reykjavík has everything you need; high quality accommodation, a thriving culinary scene with many outstanding restaurants and a diverse cultural life, with a variety of interesting museums, theatres, galleries and sports facilities.
+Reykjavík has everything you need; high-quality accommodation, a thriving culinary scene with many outstanding restaurants and diverse cultural life, with a variety of interesting museums, theatres, galleries, and sports facilities.
 Reykjavík boasts seventeen quality thermal pools, each with a number of wonderful hot tubs.
-Our thermal pools are not only a great source of natural therapy, but an important part of our culture and a tonic for body and mind after a long day of work.
+Our thermal pools are not only a great source of natural therapy but an important part of our culture and a tonic for body and mind after a long day of work.

 Reykjavík as a location

 Reykjavík oﬀers myriad adventures and a paradise of possibilities.
-From Reykjavík’s colorful, quaint, iron-clad houses which are a source of endless fascination, functional neighborhoods of the modernists to world award winning contemporary architecture, many diﬀerent groups have inﬂuenced the decades shaping of the capital area into the vibrant, dynamic city it is today.
+From Reykjavík’s colourful, quaint, iron-clad houses which are a source of endless fascination, functional neighbourhoods of the modernists to world award-winning contemporary architecture, many diﬀerent groups have inﬂuenced the decades shaping of the capital area into the vibrant, dynamic city it is today.

-Kaleidoscopic townscapes, quirky street art, thriving music and festival scenes, a wild nightlife and a vibrant café culture make a city for all film occasions.
-With all the charm of a tiny village and the sophisticated buzz of a modern city, the world’s northernmost capital enjoys a truly unique blend of culture, art, nature and folklore.
+Kaleidoscopic townscapes, quirky street art, thriving music and festival scenes, wild nightlife, and a vibrant café culture make a city for all film occasions.
+With all the charm of a tiny village and the sophisticated buzz of a modern city, the world’s northernmost capital enjoys a truly unique blend of culture, art, nature, and folklore.

 Into to the wild in 30 minutes

-Icelandic nature has unique charm not easily found elsewhere in the world.
+Icelandic nature has a unique charm not easily found elsewhere in the world.
 The country’s sharply contrasting features include light summer nights and the Northern Lights dancing across the dark winter sky.
-The magic of these light summer nights isn’t just the beauty but also that quality of light.
+The magic of these light summer nights isn’t just the beauty but also the quality of light.

-Reykjavík holds world class actors, professional and competent film workers and production companies, which can accommodate all productions from small art house and documentaries to large international TV-series and films both within the city and out in the wild.
+Reykjavík holds world-class actors, professional and competent film workers, and production companies, which can accommodate all productions from small art houses and documentaries to large international TV series and films both within the city and out in the wild.

 Reykjavík is a modern and technologically driven city.
-Equipment suppliers offer a vast selection of cameras, drones, light, cranes etc. with ambition to fit all your production needs from set-up to post-production.
-State of the art quality is always to be counted on.
+Equipment suppliers offer a vast selection of cameras, drones, lights, cranes, etc. With the ambition to fit all your production needs from set-up to post-production.
+State-of-the-art quality is always to be counted on.
 Reykjavík also boasts excellent telecommunications connectivity and one of the highest internet and mobile telephone penetration rates in the world.